gpstar81/GPStar-proton-pack/ATTENUATOR_FLASHING.md

 Separate firmware files exist for the Arduino Nano vs. the ESP32 version of the Attenuator, though the "Wireless Adapter" is simply an ESP32 controller without the inputs/outputs of an Attenuator.
 Therefore, the processes in this document will be the same for either use of an ESP32 controller.

 For the Arduino Nano you may use the same flashing utility as the other gpstar PCB devices as outlined in the [FLASHING](FLASHING.md) guide.
 For the ESP32 that will require a different process as outlined below.
-Since both the Arduino Nano and ESP development board have their own USB connection it will **not** be necessary to use a separate UART programming cable.
+Since both the Arduino Nano and ESP development board have their own USB-Micro connection it will **not** be necessary to use a Serial to UART programming cable as you do for the Proton Pack and Neutrona Wand.

 ## For Arduino Nano